-A glass rod of rectangular cross section is bent into the shape shown below.
+A glass rod of rectangular cross section is bent into the shape shown to the right.
 The inner and outer contours of the curved portion of the rod have fixed radii R and R + a, respectively.
 The index of refraction of the glass n = 1.5.